vinush-vigneswaran/c-sharp-notes/Chapter3.md

 <summary><b>

-16. What interface must an object implement to be enumerated over by using the foreach statement?
+16. What interface must an object implement to be enumerated over by using the for-each statement?
 </b></summary>

 * The ``IEnumerable`` interface.
 It must have the correct methods with the correct signatures even if the object does not actually implement the interface.